ubccr/iquota/README.rst

 ------------------------------------------------------------------------

 iquota-server can optionally be configured to cache results for a given time period.
+This helps reduce the load on the OneFS API and provide better iquota performance.
 To enable caching first install redis then update /etc/iquota/iquota.yaml.

 Install Redis (install from EPEL)::